vaniapril/genuis/README.md

   ```dart
   ui.moduleName.folderName1.folderName2.fileName.keyName1.keyName2
   ```
-- Naming of folders and JSON keys with a '-' separator. \
+- Naming of folders, files and JSON keys with a '-' separator. \
   For a similar usage as above, the structure can be defined as follows:
   ```
   module_name